Dewb/monome-rack/README.md

 ### What is this?

-This is a work-in-progress repo for a plugin package for the [VCVRack open-source virtual modular synthesizer](https://github.com/VCVRack/Rack) that implements (some of) the Eurorack modules and control hardware manufactured by [monome](https://monome.org).
+This is a work-in-progress plugin for the [VCVRack open-source virtual modular synthesizer](https://github.com/VCVRack/Rack) that implements (some of) the Eurorack modules and control hardware manufactured by [monome](https://monome.org).
 This is an unofficial community-driven port and no support, warranty, or affiliation is implied.

 <img width="75%" alt="white whale and virtual grid in VCVRack" src="https://user-images.githubusercontent.com/712405/33520884-380980be-d791-11e7-9259-ce5879837f8b.png">

 This plugin includes:
-* A virtual version of the venerable [grid 128](https://monome.org/docs/grid/), a flexible 16x8 grid controller
+* A virtual version of the venerable [grid 128](https://monome.org/docs/grid/), an open, interactive 16x8 grid instrument
 * The [white whale](https://monome.org/docs/modular/whitewhale/) grid-enabled probabilistic step sequencer
    * Uses either a virtual grid, or a real grid connected via serialosc

-### Why is this?

-In order of importance, the initial goals of this project were/are:

-* Provide an easier environment for developing, debugging, and testing new and improved firmware features for the monome Eurorack modules
-* Allow existing hardware users to practice, experiment, and/or record while traveling light
-* Expose new users to the monome philosophy and ecosystem
-* "Because it was there"

-### How does this work?

-The firmware for the monome modules are written in C for the AVR32 platform.
-(For more details, [go here](https://github.com/monome/libavr32).)
-In this project, these firmware projects are built into separate C shared libraries together with stub I/O implementations for parts of the AVR32 API.
-The Rack plugin will load a new copy of this firmware library into memory for each module that you load, so statics and globals work as expected within each module instance.

 ### How do I use this?

-For now, this is a *source-only plugin*, no binary package is provided. *You must also build VCVRack from source before you can compile plugins* -- the downloadable version will not work.
+For now, this is a *source-only plugin*, no binary package is provided. *You must also build VCVRack from source before you can compile plugins* -- this will not work with the downloadable version of VCVRack.

 This plugin has been built and tested on the following platforms:
 * Mac OS X 10.12.6